OUR LATEST VIDEOS

 7. Bowline Point Park – Haverstraw

 This park, available to both residents and non-residents, is open from mid-June through early September.
 It features an Olympic-sized swimming pool, water slides, a wading area, and a toddler pool.
 Plus, you'll find an accessible playground, tennis courts, a volleyball court, and spots to picnic and grill.
-Entrance fees for swimming start at $20 for non-residents ($15 and up if you live in town) on weekdays, so look into getting a season pass if you plan to go often.
+Entrance fees for swimming start at $25 for non-residents ($15 and up if you live in town) on weekdays, so look into getting a season pass if you plan to go often.
+You'll also pay $12-20 for parking, depending on your residency status and day of the week you visit.

 8. High Tor State Park – New City

 Enjoy a hike and then cool off with a swim at this pool located inside High Tor State Park in New City, which is open from mid-June to mid-August.
-There is a vehicle entry fee of $8, and it costs only $5 to get in, no matter when you visit—just note the pool is closed on Mondays and Tuesdays.
+There is a vehicle entry fee of $8, and a $5 per person admission fee for the pool.
 There are also spots to picnic.
+The park and pool are closed on Mondays and Tuesdays.

 RELATED: Summer Day Trips from NYC to Take as a Family